g4brielvs/g4brielvs/README.md

 I am a Data Scientist/Data Science Advocate with the [Development Data Group](https://www.worldbank.org/en/about/unit/unit-dec#2) at the [World Bank](https://worldbank.org).
 Through the [World Bank Data Lab](https://wbdatalab.org) and the [Development Data Partnership](https://datapartnership.org), I've supported projects to find, access and use data and methods for global development.

-- 💬  Tell me an amazing experience you hold dear in you heart.
-Or ask me anything about `Data`, `Linguistics`, `Sci-fi` and `New York City`.
+- 💬 Ask ask me anything about `Data`, `Linguistics`, `Sci-fi` and `New York City`.
+Or tell me something you hold dear in you heart.
 [Drop me a line!](https://github.com/g4brielvs/g4brielvs/discussions)

 ## Languages I speak with